Home improvements - disability facility grants

-Owner-occupiers, landlords and a wide range of tenants can apply for a DFG.
+Owner-occupiers, landlords and a range of tenants can apply for a DFG.
 You can apply if you are the disabled person, the landlord of a disabled person, or someone living with a disabled person.

 What works can be carried out?